 Fort Riley, is an Installation of Excellence, working in close partnership with local, regional and state communities to provide trained and ready forces to meet Joint Force requirements across the full spectrum of current and future operations.
 Fort Riley manages and maintains unit readiness as directed by the Army Campaign Plan, executes unit re-stationing as directed by FORSCOM, executes garrison operations as directed by Installation Management Command, and conducts homeland defense operations and supports civil authorities.

-It is a great place to Live, Train, Deploy from, and Come Home To.
+It is a great place to Live, Train, Deploy from, and Come Home To and Retire at.
 No Mission to Difficult, No Sacrifice to Great, Duty First, Service Always!

 Fort Riley's history stretches back more than 150 years, as the nation began to focus its attention on overland trails like Oregon and Santa Fe, which were arteries of immigration and commerce.Selection of the fort's site occurred in the fall of 1852 and Soldiers began to garrison the post the following spring.
 Following the end of the Civil War, Fort Riley's mission changed to protect the workers building railroads from hostile Plains Indians.
 In 1866, the 7th Cavalry was organized at Fort